Historia Mundum

 The Stages of Italian Unification (1859-1870)

-The unification of Italy gained momentum in 1859, when Cavour provoked Austria with military maneuvers.
-The Austrians responded with an ultimatum, demanding military demobilization and the disbandment of the Italian National Society — an organization that espoused the prime minister’s ideas.
-However, Cavour’s rejection of these stipulations led to the Second Italian War of Independence, in which Piedmont fought alongside France against Austria.
+Italian unification advanced through coordinated state action and Garibaldi’s campaign rather than one single uprising.
+The process gained momentum in 1859, when Cavour provoked Austria with military maneuvers.
+The Austrians responded with an ultimatum, demanding military demobilization and the disbandment of the Italian National Society, an organization that espoused the prime minister’s ideas.
+Cavour’s rejection of these stipulations led to the Second Italian War of Independence, in which Piedmont fought alongside France against Austria.

 At that time, the international context favored Piedmontese ambitions: